-The list of revoked and suspended certificates is a set of fields with their meaning presented below in Table 9.
+The list of revoked and suspended certificates is a sequence of fields presented in Table 9.
+The CRL list profile is compliant with the X.509 V2 standard.

 Tab.
 9. CRL's profile in the format complying with X.509 V2